qsnake/gpaw/doc/exercises/iron/iron.rst

   magnetic moment on an atom like ``Atom('Fe', ..., magmom=?)`` This option is necessary to find magnetic states.
-Choose the magnetic moment close to the expected/desired magnetic state of your system (the expeimental value is 2.22 per atom).
+Choose the magnetic moment close to the expected/desired magnetic state of your system (the experimental value is 2.22 per atom).
 The initial magnetic moment is relaxed during the self consistency cycles.
-When an initial magnetic moment is chosen, a spin polarized calculation is initialized and the spinpol keyword is not necessary.
+When an initial magnetic moment is specified, a spin polarized calculation is initialized and the spinpol keyword is not necessary.
   Note that for a spin polarized calculation, each iteration step takes twice the time compaired to a spin paired calculation.